David Cho (journalist)

 David Dae-Hyun Cho is an American journalist.
-He serves as editor in chief of Barron's, and was formerly business editor at The Washington Post.
+He is the editor in chief of CNBC, having previously been the editor in chief of Barron's, and the business editor at The Washington Post.

 Early life and education

 Cho was educated at the Juilliard School of Music in New York, where he studied piano, before receiving a BA in English Language and Literature from Yale in 1995.
 He then received three graduate degrees from Columbia University including an MA in Journalism, an MA in International Affairs and an MBA from the business school.